sjvrijn/mf2/docs/source/index.rst

 examples, have a look at the :ref:`getting_started` page.
 Otherwise, you can look at the available functions in the package by category.

-The ``mf2`` package providing consistent, efficient and tested Python implementations of a variety of multi-fidelity benchmark functions.
+The ``mf2`` package provides consistent, efficient and tested Python implementations of a variety of multi-fidelity benchmark functions.
 The goal is to simplify life for numerical optimization researchers by saving time otherwise spent reimplementing and debugging the same common functions, and enabling